-Students intending to complete the BA with a major

-in Linguistics must be credited with at least 135 points in Linguistics (not including ARTS 395), which must include the following:
+Students intending to complete the BA with a major in Linguistics must be credited with at least 135 points in Linguistics (not including ARTS 395) which must include at least 105 points at 200-level or above, including the following:

 Required: LING 101 and either LING 102 or LING 103.
-Students intending to double major in Linguistics and English Language must substitute LING 103 for LING 101 and substitute ING 104 for LING 102.
+Students intending to double major in Linguistics and English Language must substitute LING 103 for LING 101 and substitute LING 104 for LING 102.